interfecto/Koinos-Node-App/README.md

 > ⚠️ **BETA SOFTWARE - DYOR** ⚠️
 >
-> This is **BETA software**.
+> This is **BETA software** running on mainnet.
 Use at your own risk. **Do your own research** before running a node.
 >
 > Not financial advice.
 Not responsible for any losses or damages.
-Test thoroughly before mainnet use.
+No warranty provided.

 ## Overview